edkoch25/NuvioTV-Fork/README.md

 ## Target hardware

-Primary/validated target is the **Amlogic S905X4 / 4GB RAM and Amlogic S905X5M / 2GB RAM class (armeabi-v7a)**, tested on a Homatics Box R
+Primary/validated target is the **Amlogic S905X4 / 4GB RAM, Amlogic S905X5M / 2GB RAM class (armeabi-v7a) and AmLogic S905X5-J / 4GB RAM (armeabi-v8a)**, tested on a Homatics Box R
-4K Plus and a Xiaomi Box S 3rd Gen, in a Samsung HW-Q800F -> LG C9 eARC chain.
+4K Plus, Xiaomi Box S 3rd Gen, and Ugoos AM9 Pro in a Samsung HW-Q800F -> LG C9 eARC chain.
 Other devices (Nvidia Shield, Prism+, Xiaomi) have been community-tested.

 ---